VanderPloegR1/companion/Manual-Install-on-Raspberry-Pi.md

 ## Minimal companion install

-This method will be more minimal and give you more control, but as a consequence will require you manage the nodejs version, udev rules and possibly other configurations.
-These changes will not be announced anywhere, it will be up to you to make the changes when appropriate
+Alternatively, if you want a more minimal deployment and to have more control over it, you can take a more manual approach.

-TODO - write steps here
+This is explained in the README in the downloads, or at https://github.com/bitfocus/companion/blob/beta/assets/linux/README

 # Adding a Desktop User Interface